 |Dear Levy Payer, Manchester Business Improvement District (BID)

 Among many other things, your BID team is here to support the successful reopening of Manchester city centre.
 During lockdown we have been in daily liaison with Manchester City Council, Transport for Greater Manchester, Greater Manchester Police, Marketing Manchester, city partners and our wide network of retailers and CityCo members.

-To support the gradual reopening of the city the Council and partners are putting in place a range of measures:
+To support the reopening of the city the Council and partners have put in place a range of measures:

 Retailers are fundamental to the success of the reopening of the city centre and so as your BID, we ask you to: